jensscherbl/symphony-assets/README.md

 Asset builder for [Symphony][1].

-Rebuilds and stores assets on page request if something has changed.
+Builds assets on page request.

 This extension uses [Composer][5] for autoloading.